Immune Tolerance Processes in Autoimmune Disease

 Major Areas of Research

-• Characterization of human immune response to mosquito and sand fly saliva
+• Characterization of human immune response to ticks, mosquito, and sand fly saliva in the context of medically significant vector-borne diseases (Lyme disease, Powassan, dengue, malaria, and leishmaniasis)

 • Clinical and field epidemiology of the impact of mosquito saliva immunity on the outcome of dengue, Zika, and other diseases carried by mosquitos